Know the difference between Cash and accrual in QuickBooks to use the suitable one when required saving time and enhancing productivity.

-Cash basis method allows you to get the income recorded in the form it is received and the expenses in the form they are paid.
-Accounts payable or receivable are not counted here, because it applies only to the payment which is made by the clients, during cash in hand and the expenses when transactions gets clear from the bank account of yours.
+The cash basis method allows you to get the income recorded in the form it is received and the expenses in the form they are paid.
+Accounts payable or receivable are not counted here, because it applies only to the payment which is made by the clients, during cash in hand, and the expenses when transactions get clear from your bank account of yours.

-Most of the owners of small business prefer the cash method for accounting, as this method is one of the simplified process of bookkeeping.
-Money could be tracked easily because it keeps on moving out and in of the bank account of yours and this is the cause that recording of payables and receivables is not needed.
+Most of the owners of small businesses prefer the cash method for accounting, as this method is one of the simplified processes of bookkeeping.
+Money could be tracked easily because it keeps on moving out and in of your bank account of yours and this is the cause why the recording of payables and receivables is not needed.

 Also, the small business does not have to pay the income taxes incurring on any of the revenue, till the time it is deposited in your bank account.

-There is a drawback too of using the cash basis method of accounting, because it can sometimes create the inaccurate or wrong picture of the overall finances of yours.
-As, it does not account for overall outgoing expense and incoming revenue, hence you may lead to thinking that cash-flow of the month is very high, when in real that will be the result of the work done in last month.
+There is a drawback too of using the cash basis method of accounting because it can sometimes create an inaccurate or wrong picture of your overall finances of yours.
+As it does not account for overall outgoing expense and incoming revenue, hence you may lead to thinking that the cash flow of the month is very high, when in reality that will be the result of the work done last month.

 Meaning of Accrual Accounting

-Accounting done on accrual basis is completely opposite to what is done in cash method.
+Accounting done on an accrual basis is opposite to what is done in the cash method.
 Expenses and income get recorded when they are either earned or billed, irrespective of the money which was received actually.
-If we use the same example as we quoted above then by applying the accounting of accrual basis, say you will record $2,000 as the income in the March month’s bookkeeping versus in the April, when actually the funds were received by you.
+If we use the same example as we quoted above then by applying the accounting of accrual basis, say you will record $2,000 as the income in the March month’s bookkeeping versus in April, when the funds were received by you.

-By using the accrual method, owner of small business will be able to get realistic and better idea of the expenses and income during that certain time-period.
-By doing this, you will be able to get a better and clear idea of how your business is going and where it can head in future.
+By using the accrual method, the owner of a small business will be able to get a realistic and better idea of the expenses and income during that certain period.
+By doing this, you will be able to get a better and clear idea of how your business is going and where it can head in the future.

-One problem with accrual method is that funds or cash flow are not accounted by it, which are available in the bank account of yours.
-If bookkeeping is not done by you properly and practices you follow for it are not appropriate then chances are that accrual-based method of accounting can prove to be financially bad for the owners of small business, because large revenue will be reflected through your books, whereas the bank account you own will be empty completely.
+One problem with the accrual method is that funds or cash flow are not accounted for by it, which are available in your bank account of yours.
+If bookkeeping is not done by you properly and the practices you follow for it are not appropriate then chances are that the accrual-based method of accounting can prove to be financially bad for the owners of small businesses, because large revenue will be reflected through your books, whereas the bank account you own will be empty completely.

 Now let’s just have a small comparison between which method is best for the small business.

-Method of cash accounting is comparatively easy if we do the comparison between two, because it is straightforward and does not involve any complexities.
-Whereas in accrual method, you have to do more of bookkeeping as you have to anyhow do more of tracking and recording.
+The method of cash accounting is comparatively easy if we do the comparison between the two because it is straightforward and does not involve any complexities.
+Whereas in the accrual method, you have to do more bookkeeping as you have to anyhow do more tracking and recording.

-Cash methods allow you to have the better and clear picture of the funds that are in the bank account, whereas accrual method will help you to keep the account of the money which hasn’t come yet.
-With cash basis you can immediately have a look on the financial picture of your business and accrual method on the other hand, helps to have a long-term view.
+Cash methods allow you to have a better and clear picture of the funds that are in the bank account, whereas the accrual method will help you to keep the account of the money that hasn’t come yet.
+With a cash basis you can immediately have a look at the financial picture of your business and the accrual method, on the other hand, helps to have a long-term view.

-Hybrid method can also be chosen by some of the business for accounting purpose.
-They use the accrual-based accounting method for the inventory and use cash method for the expense and income.
+The hybrid method can also be chosen by some businesses for accounting purposes.
+They use the accrual-based accounting method for the inventory and use the cash method for the expense and income.

 Issues faced by the Users